Cá Chiên — simple, crispy Vietnamese fried fish that never fails. Golden outside, tender inside, and perfect with hot rice.

 What is Cá Chiên?

-- Cá Chiên Muối Sả: marinated in salt and lemongrass for a fragrant, savory touch.
+- Cá Chiên Muối Sả – fried with salt and lemongrass for that aromatic, savory punch.

-- Cá Chiên Sốt Cà: served with a rich, tangy tomato sauce.
+- Cá Chiên Sốt Cà – fried fish drenched in a tangy tomato sauce.

 Ingredients